clementvidon/Makefile_tutor/README.md

 target (which is `%.o`) and `$<` to the leftmost prerequisite (which is `%.c`).

 *As their name implies implicit rules are implicit and do not need to be written.
-All the implicit rules can be found in the data-base, accessible with a `make -p -f/dev/null | less` shell command.*
+As well as the builtin variables, all the implicit rules can be found in the data-base, accessible with `make -p -f/dev/null | less` command.*

 <sub><sub><hr></sub></sub>